Castlederg: 2010 and 2021 temperature records

 Castlederg recorded Northern Ireland's lowest-ever recorded temperature of -18.7 °C on the morning of 23 December 2010.
 The town recorded Northern Ireland's highest-ever recorded temperature of 31.3 °C on 21 July 2021.
-On the 22 July, Armagh reported 31.4 °C which has since been rejected by the UK Met Office, meaning Castlederg holds both the highest and lowest temperature records in Northern Ireland.
+On 22 July, Armagh reported 31.4 °C which has since been rejected by the UK Met Office, meaning Castlederg holds both the highest and lowest temperature records in Northern Ireland.
 Prior to the 21st and 22nd, the record was also broken on 17 July 2021 with a value of 31.2 °C at Ballywatticock.